tukkek/shatteredlite/README.md

 * Devotion points can be purchased from Mazaan, with the devotion point limit removed!
 * An adventurer's pack to start your journey, with tonics, elixirs, experience and iron!
 * Deeper shards can be accessed after unlocked without needing waystones!
+* Garrus, Keeper of Iron now also sells stacks of scrap.
 * Only 1 level per shard (plus boss fight).

 ## How to install